 Invest with Your Retirement Account

-Mara Poling investments are eligible for retirement accounts, including IRAs and Solo 401(k)s.
-If you have a 401(k) from a previous employer, we can help you take control of those funds and invest them in multifamily real estate.
+Mara Poling investments are eligible for retirement accounts, including IRAs and Solo 401Ks.
+If you have an existing IRA, Solo 401K, or a 401(k) able to rollover, we can help you take control of those funds and invest them in multifamily real estate, diversifying your portfolio and boosting performance through compounding returns.
+Your retirement account is ideally suited for the long-term nature of multifamily real estate investing,

-With the right structure, you may be able to significantly reduce taxes on withdrawals—potentially by 50%, 60%, 70%, or more—and even eliminate required minimum distributions (RMDs).
-Retirement accounts are designed for long-term investing, making them an ideal fit for multifamily real estate.
+With the right structure, you may be able to significantly reduce taxes on withdrawals—potentially by 50% to 70%, or more—even eliminate required minimum distributions (RMDs).

 Alternative Investments

 Real estate is considered an alternative investment.
-Most traditional brokerage IRAs do not allow alternative investments—and often prioritize stocks, bonds, or high-fee funds.
+Traditional brokerage IRAs do not offer alternative investments, offering stocks, bonds and other high-fee investments.

 However, with a Self-Directed IRA or Solo 401(k), you can invest in alternative assets like multifamily real estate.